CURRENT FOR THE 2019-20 SEASON. Last Updated: July 22, 2019.

 All band students will need the following items:

-- Plain or QV white t-shirts and/or show shirts (issued)
+- Plain or QV white or black t-shirts and/or show shirts (issued)

 - Black shorts (purchase)